MetPX/sarracenia/doc/design/design.rst

 The ->| sign shows traffic going from the left to the right, but not the other direction. unidirectional flows which are staples for network zoning.

-To simplify discussions, names will be selected with a prefix things according to the type of entity:

-	- exchanges start with x.
-	- queues start with q.
-	- users start with u.
-	- servers start with svr

 As a rule: